December 7th, 2021 | Natalia Wants To Dance.

 And it happens that I recently got engaged in a research project that involved modeling the COVID-19 pandemic dynamics—Top secret project at this stage and I cannot reveal too much about it.
 But one thing is: in this research, it clearly comes out that the new mutation of the virus is even more contagious and deadly than the previous ones.

 At some point, it came to my mind that this situation might last for another year or two.
 I was working very hard this year, and yet, there was no chance for me to have a proper rest and get some fun.

-I have always been into dancing, and now, after two years of dancing around my room why my headphones on, I felt I had way more than enough of the situation.
+I have always been into dancing, and now, after two years of dancing around my room with my headphones on, I felt I had way more than enough of the situation.
 I felt more and more down, knowing that it might literally take years before I would be free to just go out in the weekend and get on a proper dance floor here in the Netherlands.

-But wait… The world is more than just the Netherlands.
-Suddenly it came to my end that I COULD go out dancing — just not here and now.
+The world is more than just the Netherlands.
+Suddenly it came to my end that I COULD go out dancing—just not here and now.
 And so I started looking into my options.

 Well, there were more or less two places in Europe where no lockdown restrictions were introduced.
 Namely, Belarus which was just leading a hybrid war with Poland, and Sweden which was full of introverted people and where, possibly, no one would speak to me just like that.
 What a choice!